EnterpriseDB/pg_nosql_benchmark/README.md

 * To create super user in postgresql, user can use following command:

-CREATE USER postgres
+CREATE USER postgres PASSWORD '<password>' WITH SUPERUSER;

-  For creating user in PostgreSQL, user can use CREATE USER command. http://www.postgresql.org/docs/9.4/static/sql-createuser.html
+For more information on CREATE USER command in PostgreSQL, please use following link: http://www.postgresql.org/docs/9.4/static/sql-createuser.html

 Recommended modules